worldofmarcus/project-portfolio-3/README.md

 * [Template](https://github.com/Code-Institute-Solutions/readme-template) for read.me provided by Code Institute (*with some additional changes that my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/))* suggested.

 ## Technical

+* Inspiration on importing Google Sheet to Rich table was taken from [Stack Overflow](https://stackoverflow.com/questions/71799108/how-do-i-zip-a-list-of-lists-into-a-python-rich-table-with-headers-and-rows)

 * Convert to uppercase in list of lists taken (*and slightly modified*) from [Stack Overflow](https://stackoverflow.com/questions/54438770/lowercase-a-list-of-lists)